jan-revay/initPC/CommonInitScripts/WiFi_router.md

 ## TODO - this did not help - Samsung Galaxy is still dropping the 5GHz network...

+1. Try resp. currently trying this: <https://eu.community.samsung.com/t5/galaxy-a-series/galaxy-a34-5g-keeps-disconnecting-from-wifi-after-waking/td-p/8327855/page/8>
+2. Why is the interference on the 5GHz channel 100 so high according to the router?

 ## Router config (Huawei HG8145X6 FTTH, Orange)

 1. "WLAN" tab